 The hip joint is one of the most used and most important joints in the body.
 It allows us to walk, run, and jump.
 It bears the body’s weight and the force of the strong muscles of the pelvis and leg.
 It can also one of the most flexible joints in the body.
-The surgeons at Summit Orthopedic Specialists are at the forefront of many innovative surgical treatments to get you back to the activities you love as quickly as possible.
+Our Sacramento hip pain treatment providers at Summit Orthopedic Specialists are at the forefront of many innovative surgical treatments to get you back to the activities you love as quickly as possible.

 The hip is a ball-and-socket joint.
 The round head of the femur (thigh bone) glides and rotates within a socket, called the acetabulum.
 The acetabulum is a stable joint surrounded by ligaments and muscles.
 The motion and the support of the hip are controlled by muscles of the pelvis, abdomen,thighs and lower back.

-While the hip joint is one of the sturdier areas of the body, sports-related injuries and problems do occur in the hip area.
+While the hip joint is one of the sturdier areas of the body, sports-related pain and injuries do occur in the hip area.
 Symptoms may include:

 HAMSTRING MUSCLE STRAIN